Blitar: Local economic governance

 Based on the survey conducted between August 2010 and January 2011, Blitar was rated number one in Indonesia for local economic governance, being considered particularly good in infrastructure, the interaction between local administrations and businesses, business licensing, and regional head capacity and integrity.

 Sukarno's Mausoleum

-It is located at Bendogerit village, Sunan wetan district, about 2 kilometers from Blitar city.
+It is located at Bendogerit village, in Sunanwetan district, about 2 kilometres from Blitar city.

 The tomb is built in East Javanese "Joglo" architectural pattern, and combined with Gateway of Bentar.

 The mausoleum is 51 feet high, with a copper roof of a three-tier building.
 Underneath, Sukarno's plot is flanked by that of his mother and father.
 A stone of black andesite bears the inscription, "Here lies Bung Karno, proclaimer of independence, first president of Indonesia."

 Beside the main building of the tomb, the graveyard complex has Gapura Agung (The Great Gate), Mosque, halls, parks, a rest-area, and a parking place.

 The tomb is opened to the public, attracts a large number of visitors, both domestic and international.
 About 1.5 million people visit the tomb annually.